RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab13.md

 ```

-Here's the modified `tasks-pipeline` would look like (unmodified sections are abbreviated, and the modified sections are included in full, replace the <user#> token with your username).
+Here's the modified `tasks-pipeline` would look like (unmodified sections are abbreviated, and the modified sections are included in full).
 A few notable items:
 * The `git-version` task is not marked to run after any particular task.
 Based on the Tekton documentation, Tekton will schedule it to run before any tasks that require its results.
-*

 ```yaml
 apiVersion: tekton.dev/v1beta1
 kind: Pipeline